 The excitement of this unplanned encounter with this first group of penguins, now meant I was struggling to contain my further excitement and couldn’t wait to arrive at the Nature Park.
 Upon arrival the sun was now a lot lower and we walked through the centre to an area that was overlooking some sandy dunes.
 Advised by the park rangers, I followed them to where I was to sit and wait and advised to keep a distance.
 A few minutes later, the first parade emerged.
 There are too many words to describe how you feel seeing these curious little birds waddling up from the sea, looking for their shelter for the evening.
 I will let a selection of my photos do the talking below.

-Philip Island Nature Park works hard to ensure the conservation of the penguins, who face many threats, such as flying predators include large seabirds like petrels, swimming predators can include certain species of seals.
+Phillip Island Nature Park works hard to ensure the conservation of the penguins, who face many threats, such as flying predators include large seabirds like petrels, swimming predators can include certain species of seals.
 The biggest threat is as always humans.
 The Park also conducts a lot of research with the view to educate.
 They are world leaders in little penguin research and study other wildlife including Australian fur seals and coastal birds.
-The experience in total was around 30 mins to an hour just sitting and watching but was worth it.
+The experience in total was around 30 mins to an hour just sitting and watching but it was worth it.
 Once our time with the penguins had drawn to a close, I travelled back to my hostel for the evening and the journey would continue the next day towards Adelaide when I was refreshed.

 The next morning, still full of a chesty cough, I proceeded to try and make my way to Adelaide.
 It was hit and miss with my coughing and ultimately I only made it as far as Dunn, before finally admitting defeat and heading back to Melbourne to fly onto Tasmania.